networkit/networkit/Doc/www/get_started.rst

 - A modern C++ compiler, e.g.: `g++ <https://gcc.gnu.org>`_ (>= 4.8) or `clang++ <http://clang.llvm.org>`_ (>= 3.7)
 - `SCons <http://scons.org>`_: Please note that SCons is only available for Python 2.
 For the different build targets, SCons is mandatory.
-- `Google Test <https://github.com/google/googletest>`_ (only needed if you want to build the unit tests)
+- `Google Test <https://github.com/google/googletest>`_ (only needed if you want to build the unit tests, which is recommended)

 Building NetworKit
 ~~~~~~~~~~~~~~~~~~

-This section describes on how to build NetworKit including the Python functionality.
+This section describes how to build NetworKit including the Python functionality.
 If you do not wish to install NetworKit as a Python package, please refer to `Building Only the C++ Core`_.

 For building NetworKit including the Python functionality, make sure to also install the software from the `Python Requirements`_ listed in the `Pip install`_.